-Is There a Natural Cure for Blepharitis?
-Does Blepharitis Ever Go Away?
+Is There a Natural Support for Irritated or Inflamed Eyelids?
+Does It Ever Go Away?

-Blepharitis is inflammation of the eyelids, which often leads to red and swollen eyelids.
-It is a very common condition which can occur at any age, however it is more prevalent in elderly individuals.
+Inflammation of the eyelids often leads to red and swollen eyelids that can be quite uncomfortable.
+This is a very common condition which can occur at any age, however it is more prevalent in elderly individuals.
 The vast majority encounter flare-ups in symptoms followed by episodes without any side effects.
 It is not a contagious condition, although bacteria can be spread from person to person.
-When this bacteria spreads, it has the potential to cause everything from blepharitis to meibomian gland dysfunction (MGD), styes, and dry eye disease.
+When this bacteria spreads, it has the potential to cause everything from clogged meibomian glands to dry, irritated eyes.

-The symptoms of blepharitis can include: soreness or stinging in the eyes, red eyes and eyelids, dry eyelashes filled with crustiness, sensitivity to light, and irritated eyes and eyelids.
-Blepharitis can also contribute to other conditions such as dry eyes and styes.
-The exact cause of blepharitis is tough to pinpoint, but there are a few different things that may contribute to the condition:
+The symptoms of this condition can include: soreness or stinging in the eyes, red eyes and eyelids, dry eyelashes filled with crustiness, sensitivity to light, and irritated eyes and eyelids.
+It can also contribute to other conditions such as dryness and eyelid bumps.
+The exact cause of eyelid inflammation is tough to pinpoint, but there are a few different things that may contribute to the condition:

-Staph bacteria, which naturally lives on the skin of humans, is the most common cause of blepharitis when it becomes overpopulated on the skin of the eyelids.
+Staph bacteria, which naturally lives on the skin of humans, is the most common cause when it becomes overpopulated on the skin of the eyelids.

-Seborrhoeic dermatitis, which causes an irritated rash on the scalp and skin (seborrhoeic dermatitis of the scalp is known as dandruff).
-Seborrhoeic conditions cause an overabundance of oil production on the skin, and this can contribute to blepharitis.
+Seborrhoeic conditions, which can cause an irritated rash on the scalp and skin (also known as dandruff).
+Seborrhoeic conditions cause an overabundance of oil production on the skin, and this can contribute to inflamed eyelids as well.

-Facial rosacea, which makes the face red, leathery, and uncomfortable, can also lead to ocular rosacea and blepharitis.
+Facial inflammation, which makes the face red, leathery, and uncomfortable, can also lead to issues with the eyes and eyelids.

-Demodex eyelash mites, that naturally live in our hair follicles and sebaceous glands, can reproduce quickly and become an issue, causing blepharitis and overall, irritated eyes.
+Demodex eyelash mites, that naturally live in our hair follicles and sebaceous glands, can reproduce quickly and become an issue, causing inflammation and overall irritated eyes.

-We believe that blepharitis can be easily managed by performing a few at-home treatments on a daily basis.
-It is usually recommended that most of these steps be done twice per day, as this will really keep the bacteria at bay and allow your eyelids to heal.
+We believe that this issue can be easily supported by performing a few at-home techniques on a daily basis.
+It is usually recommended that most of these steps be done twice per day.
 Most of these are done easily at home, while a few are done at your doctor's office.

 Remove your Makeup with a Tea Tree Oil Makeup Remover

 It’s amazing that so many people either forget to, or completely ignore that they need to, remove their makeup at night before they go to bed.
-Makeup is a breeding ground for bacteria, and when it’s left on your eyelids all night you’re just asking for blepharitis, styes, and dry eyes to creep in.
+Makeup is a breeding ground for bacteria, and when it’s left on your eyelids all night you’re just asking for eye and eyelid issues.
 Removing your makeup with an oil-based cleanser means that you’re going to get all of the makeup off (even the waterproof kind!)
-We recommend using an oil-based remover that contains tea tree essential oil, because the tea tree can help eliminate demodex eyelash mites and ensure that your eyes stay healthy.
+We recommend using an oil-based remover that contains tea tree essential oil.
 Simply place 3-5 drops of the remover onto a cotton ball or round and swipe it across your eyelids and lashes, concentrating at the base of the eyelashes until all of the eye makeup is removed.

 Wash your Face with Tea Tree Oil Soap

-Tea tree essential oil is fantastic for killing demodex eyelash mites and cleansing your skin.
+Tea tree essential oil is fantastic for your skin.
 We recommend using a tea tree oil soap in the shower, all over your hair, face, and body.
 You can also leave a bar at the sink.
 To use, simply lather the bar soap between wet hands for a few seconds and then work it into your skin in circular motions.
 Keep your eyelids closed tightly!
 Take care to avoid getting the soap directly into the eyes, as this will burn.
 Rinse well after you’re finished.
-You’ll be amazed at how using a soap such as this can help eliminate crusty eyelashes, inflammation of the eyelids and skin, and other skin conditions.

 Cleanse your Eyelids with a Hypochlorous Acid Cleanser

-Arguably the most important step in this entire process (and our favorite) is cleansing your eyelids with hypochlorous acid.
-This cleanser is made naturally by the body to fight contaminants such as bacteria and other microorganisms.
-By using a cleanser such as this, you’re ensuring that your eyelids are staying healthy.
+Arguably the most important step in this entire process is cleansing your eyelids with hypochlorous acid.
 We recommend you use this twice per day as maintenance and up to four times per day when dealing with a flare-up.
-To use, simply spray the solution onto your closed eyelids, rub it in, and let it dry.
-Alternatively, you can just spray it on and go or even use a cotton ball or round for application.
-Whichever way works for you is fine, and there’s no need to rinse afterward.
+To use, simply spray the solution onto a cotton ball or round for application.
+There’s no need to rinse afterward.

 Use NuLids or BlephEx

 When bacteria begin to overpopulate, they form biofilm.
 Biofilm is a substance that is not easily penetrated, and it protects the bacteria (giving off toxins in the process).
 To reduce biofilm formation, it must be mechanically removed.
 NuLids is a great at-home device that takes just 60 seconds per day and helps decrease biofilm to get your eyes feeling better quickly.
 If this doesn't sound like something you'd want to do, we recommend speaking with your eye care specialist about BlephEx.
-This is a similar procedure, and you can learn more about BlephEx here.
+This is a similar procedure done in your doctor's office.

 Eyelid Cleansing Wipes

 If all of the above treatments didn't work for you, or if you just want a little extra friction with your eyelid cleansing, consider using an eyelid wipe.
-There are a few great ones out there and they work great for really decreasing the crustiness on your lashes.
+There are a few great ones out there and they work great for really decreasing the crustiness on your lashes and supporting the health of your eyelids.
 Simply remove the pre-moistened pad from the package, close your eyes, and wipe the pad over your closed eyelids (concentrating on the lash margin).
 Most formulas do not require rinsing.